nathan-andosen/vue-ts-webcomponent/README.md

   * Inside an Angular application
   * Inside a static application with no js libraries (no npm)
 * Unit tests and e2e tests
-* How to use an external library like material design or bootstrap
+* (DONE) How to use an external library like material design